Of Crowns & Chains

 Sphere World & Accurate Landmass – No flat-map distortion.
 Landmasses are generated from real-world geospatial data; highly accurate coastlines and islands.

-Resolution Modes – Procedurally generated tiles covers only Europe for now (including Ottoman Empire, excluding Russia east of the Urals).
+Resolution Modes – Procedurally generated tiles covers only Europe (including Ottoman Empire, excluding Russia east of the Urals).
 You can select a tile resolution mode upon starting a New Game (no restart required).
-Historical states and provinces are not yet implemented; only procedural tiles for now.
+Historical states and provinces are not implemented; only procedural tiles.

 The Normal tile density mode has the default tile resolution: